How Does ReWild Work?

 When we talk about wildlife, we mean the entire ecological system – plants and animals – all of which form a part of the food web.
 We are not talking about actively feeding wildlife.

-For example, a plant that provides food for pollinators and critters is essential if you want to attract birds and other animals that eat insects.
+For example, a plant that provides food for pollinating insects and other critters is essential if you want to attract birds and other animals that eat insects.
 Going the other way, some plants depend on insects to keep soil healthy and aerated so that they can draw up nutrients.

 Our native species have evolved together to create a food web that is under serious pressure from human activities.
-ReWild Perth primarily values food habitat in terms of its ability to feed animals directly.
+ReWild Perth primarily values food habitat in terms of a plant’s ability to feed animals directly.

 Water